Cwantic/Documentation/Settings/Reporting.md

 | -------- | ---- | ---- |
 | MATERIALS | `$$`MATERIALS0`$$` -> `$$`MATERIALS9`$$` | [MATERIALS0] -> [MATERIALS9] |

 If the software encounters the keyword `$$`MATERIALS3`$$` in the template, it will know that it corresponds to the internal keyword MATERIALS and will try to find the section in the table document with the keyword [MATERIAL3].
-If success, it will **insert** the content of the table at the position of the template keyword and fill all materials.
+If succeed, it will **insert** the content of the table at the position of the template keyword and fill all materials.

 {: .warning }
 >ATTENTION, the keyword must be written in CAPITAL letters.